betsythefc/custard/plans.md

 v0.06
 -----

  - Add better text formatting to the "Reviews" page.
+(Change from using tables to using DIV display: table and table-cell to format and make the form look like the widgets (lighter background colors, rounded corners, etc).)
  - Add a comments section to the review for AFTER the review has been submitted.
  - [DONE] ~~Increase logged date to include hour, minute and second.~~